jaime22q/Web_app_Repo/README.md

 This repo holds code for the web application book finder.

-Book finder is a web application written in HTML, CSS, JS which make sure of the google books API to fetch the data queried by the user.
+Book finder is a web application written in NodeJS which make use of the google books API to fetch the data queried by the user.

-This web app consists of two pages.
+This web application consists of a landing page, a sign up page, login page, results page and details page.

-The landing page where the title of the web app and the search field are located and a second page which renders after the search has been performed displaying the book, few details of the book and the cover images of the book.
+Currently under development.

+New features will be added to the application in future releases.